Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Report cash transactions of $10,000 or more within 10 business days.
 Submit Suspicious Matter Reports within 3 business days — or 24 hours for terrorism financing.

-The 29 July 2026 deadline is 40 days away.
+The AUSTRAC enrolment deadline (29 July 2026) is 21 days away.

 Related Resources